We recently completed Habitat for Humanity Bathroom Renovations in a Weekend.

-Let the Renovation Begin:
+Let the Habitat for Humanity Bathroom Renovations Begin:

 A few days before I started the renovation, my electrician stopped by the offices to swap out the old fluorescent lights with brighter (and less flickery) recessed LED lights.
 Immediately the room felt brighter, but it wasn’t as bright as I had hoped.
 To help lighten the space more, I chose light paint shades for the walls.
 The colors I selected are from Magnolia Home Paint Line because I loved working with the paint in the Saving Etta house.

 The handicap accessible bathroom was painted Carter Creme.
 I knew this color would look beautiful with the reclaimed wood wall and add a little warmth to the room.

 I would have liked to use the same color in the other bathroom, but the vanity color was already a cream color and I didn’t want to draw attention to the slightly dated vanity color (or accidentally match it).
 Using Cloudy Gray, a paint color with cool tones, helped tone down the warmth of the vanity and provided some contrast.

 Both paint colors were light enough to do wonders for improving the light in the windowless bathrooms.

 After painting, Sophie and I worked the afternoon to lay LVT waterproof flooring (also from the ReStore) in one bathroom.
 The flooring went in very easily, but we did have to slow down to cut around the toilet flange and the doorway.

 After Sophie left, I tackled the second bathroom floor, working late into the night.
 It’s amazing what a difference the new waterproof LVT flooring made in these bathrooms.